devedmonton/codevid19.com/policies/rules.md

 By participating, participants agree to give organizers permission to contact them with information and communication relevant to CODEVID-19 via Slack, email, or other methods deemed appropriate by event organizers.
 This consent may be withdrawn at anytime be contacting contact@codevid19.com, or using the unsubscribe feature in the mailing list.

 Participants understand that by withdrawing their consent to communicate with organizers they will be putting themselves, their team, and their project at a competitive disadvantage.
 Organizers cannot be held responsible for participants receiving information supplied via email or Slack.
-It's a participant's resonsponsibiltiy to regularly check the website or Slack for updates should they choose to withdraw consent.
+It's a participant's ressponsibility to regularly check the website or Slack for updates should they choose to withdraw consent.

 ### Competing In Other Events